KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_1_introduction.md

     ![](/images/codepen-output.png)

 4. Try some other data types and comparisons!
-Change the first variable's value to the string "5" and the second variable's value to the number 5.
+Change the first variable's value to the string "5" by adding quotation marks around the 5.
+Change second variable's value to the number 5 without quotation marks.

     {% hint style='tip' %}
 The variable value is the portion to the right of the = sign.